Undergraduate minors: computer science; informatics

 CS:5710 Numerical Analysis: Nonlinear Equations and Approximation Theory4 s.h.

 Root finding for nonlinear equations; polynomial interpolation; polynomial approximation of functions; numerical integration.
 Prerequisites: MATH:2700 and (MATH:2850 or MATH:3550).
 Requirements: knowledge of computer programming.
 Same as MATH:5800.

 CS:5720 Numerical Analysis: Differential Equations and Linear Algebra4 s.h.

 Numerical methods for initial value problems for ordinary differential equations; direct and iterative methods for linear systems of equations; eigenvalue problems for matrices.
-Prerequisites: MATH:2700 and (MATH:2850 or MATH:3550) and (MATH:3600 or MATH:2560).
+Prerequisites: MATH:2700 and MATH:5800 and (MATH:2850 or MATH:3550) and (MATH:3600 or MATH:2560).
 Requirements: knowledge of computer programming.
 Same as MATH:5810.

 CS:5800 Fundamentals of Software Engineering3 s.h.

 Problem analysis, requirements definition, specification, design, implementation, testing/maintenance, integration, project management; human factors; management, technical communication; design methodologies; software validation, verification; group project experience.
 Prerequisites: CS:2820 or ECE:3330.
 Same as ECE:5800.

 CS:5810 Formal Methods in Software Engineering3 s.h.

 Models, methods, and their application in all phases of software engineering process; specification methods; verification of consistency, completeness of specifications; verification using tools.
 Prerequisites: ECE:3330 or CS:2820.
 Recommendations: CS:4350.
 Same as ECE:5810.